European Parliament Elections Bill

 Overview

-This bill proposes to change the voting system for electing Members of the European Parliament (MEPs) in Great Britain and Gibraltar to an "open list" system.
-This means voters will choose individual candidates from party lists, rather than just voting for a party.
+This bill proposes a change to the voting system for European Parliament elections in Great Britain and Gibraltar, introducing an "open list" system.
+This system allows voters to choose individual candidates from a party list, influencing which candidates from that party win seats.

 Description

-- Repeal: Section 2 of the Parliamentary Elections Act 2002 will be repealed.
+Section 2 of the Parliamentary Elections Act 2002 will be repealed to make way for the new voting system.

 Government Spending